ST34DY

 Side-to-Side Swing

-Alternate pulling with one arm then the other.
-Amplify by bending one arm up then the other.
+Alternate pulling one arm then the other.

 L3